 After teaching The Hunger Games a few times, I realized the depth of material included in the book.
 Students might find some of the story confusing and need support.
 I often make anchor charts a staple in my Hunger Games activities.

 If students find the characters confusing, clarify the characters with infographics.
 Students can add descriptions, quotes, and actions from the characters to personalize the meaning.
 Plus, you can use the final images as review when you finish the book.

 The Hunger Games lesson plans should include a background of the genre.
 Students might not be familiar with dystopian literature.
 Explain the background and genre so their knowledge expands.

 After students finish the series, you can suggest other dystopian books.
 I enjoyed Divergent, The Fifth Wave, and The Grace Year.
 If you learn that students enjoy that genre, you can add dystopian novels to your First Chapter Friday list.

 Students remember concepts when they write about those ideas.
+Include time for writing in your The Hunger Games lesson plans.
 For higher order thinking questions, I provide choice with an assortment of prompts.
 Not every student will feel inspired by every prompt!